query-ai/blog-code/README.md

 ## Get Access

-The subdirectorys are organized under [samples](./samples/) and the names of the directories directly correspond to the name of the Blog.
+The subdirectories are organized under [samples](./samples/) and the names of the directories directly correspond to the name of the Blog.

 * Amazon Athena and Apache Iceberg for your SecDataOps Journey
     - [Code](./samples/athena_iceberg_secdataops/)